 Investing for the future of our participants is a long-term commitment and investment of the System's assets demand constant attention and specialized expertise.
-Member and employer contributions totaled \$1.6 billion in 2018, and the System paid \$2.7 billion in retirement benefits during the year.
+Member and employer contributions totaled \$1.7 billion in 2019, and the System paid \$2.8 billion in retirement benefits during the year.
 The difference between contributions and benefits paid was funded through the System's investments, emphasizing the importance of conscientious attention to investment policies.
 The Board of Trustees and staff continue to establish and operate under governing policies, which are founded upon sound fundamental investment principles.
 These policies focus on developing investment strategies, which preserve the long-term value of the pension trust fund while producing the resources needed to meet the System's future benefit obligations.
 To that end, the System continues to evaluate opportunities to diversify its overall investment portfolio to minimize risk and maximize investment returns.

-PERS funding and sustainability have been the focus of attention over the past several years, in part due to an increase in the total contribution rate from 17.0 percent in 2004 to 26.4 percent today.
+PERS funding and sustainability have been the focus of attention over the past several years, in part due to an increase in the total contribution rate from 17.0 percent in 2005 to 26.4 percent today.
 In order to provide stability and predictability in the budgeting process while also improving the overall funded status of the plan, the Board voted at its June 2018 meeting, to increase the employer contribution rate from 15.75 percent to 17.40 percent effective July 1, 2019.
-Based on current assumptions, and with an employer contribution rate of 17.40 percent, (15.75 percent for fiscal year ending June 30, 2019) the results of the 2018 projection study show that the plan will have a funded ratio of 95.8 percent in 2047.
+Based on current assumptions, and with an employer contribution rate of 17.40 percent, the results of the 2019 projection study show that the plan will have a funded ratio of 83.2 percent in 2047.
 In determining whether increases or decreases are needed in the contribution rate, the revised funding policy uses a signal light approach requiring clear reporting and risk analysis of the following metrics: funded ratio, cash flow as a percentage of assets, and actuarially determined contribution.
 If any one of the metrics moves to the red signal light status in conjunction with the annual valuation report and projection report, the actuary will determine and recommend to the Board an employer contribution rate increase sufficient to move all three metrics back into the green signal light status.